yashmundra/dqn/README.md

 # Deep Q-learning
-Basic implementation of the deep Q-networks applied to single atari game
+Basic implementation of the deep Q-networks applied to single atari game breakout